RamiNawam/Chess/README.md

 **To-Do List for AI Mode:**

+- **Bring back the actual fixed AI and replace the random part to continue testing
-- **Add Opening Moves from Chess Book:** Integrate a library of established opening moves for the first five turns to enhance AI performance.
+- **Add Opening Moves from Chess Book
-- **Enhance AI Intelligence and Speed:** Improve the AI's decision-making algorithms for deeper and faster computations, resulting in a more formidable opponent.
+- **Improve the AI's decision-making algorithms for deeper and faster computations